 At Lionbridge, we believe that the web content management market will therefore begin to consolidate as organizations gravitate toward just a few players, such as Oracle, Adobe, and Sitecore.
 These are companies that are perceived as “leaders” in web content management: They offer strong ability to execute—thus ensuring the effectiveness of their clients’ ambitious digital business strategies—and have the completeness of vision to enable new customer-centric models to succeed on conceptual, communicational, and architectural levels.

 “Decoupling”: doing more with less

 Another trend that we are seeing at Lionbridge is in “decoupling” (see graphic “Do more with less by breaking up Global Digital Marketing Services”).
-This means that while a digital marketing agency creates ideas for a campaign, the execution and production is outsourced to a provider such as a localization partner.
+This means that while a digital marketing agency creates ideas for a campaign, the execution and production is outsourced to a provider such as a professional translation services company.

 Lionbridge already works with clients in this way—for example, implementing multilingual email marketing campaigns for its clients across geographical locations and reporting back on the data.
 This results in significant cost savings for Lionbridge clients.

 Innovative solutions in multilingual reporting and automation